Open the photo you want to edit in the Masking panel, and under Create New Mask, select Subject.

 - Adjust the Select Luminance slider for precise control of the selected brightness range.

-Select Show Luminance Map to view the luminance information of the photo in a black and white representation.
-The part in red color (this is a default color that you can change using Mask overlay color) shows the area that is selected by the chosen luminance range.
+Select Show Luminance Map to view the luminance information of an image in a black-and-white representation.
+The red color shows the area that is selected by the chosen depth range.

 Depth Range